zmilligan/Project-1/Documentation.md

 Then I got to deal with my toString method for real.
 I copied the desired outcome from the project pdf and used String.format for each of the three lines (much easier than trying to make it all one block).
 I ran Main for each line that I modified to ensure it was correct before continuing.
 I probably should have saved the changes to git, but I was planning on just doing that once I completed the method as a whole.
 Once I got that figured out, I ran the Main method as it was and it seemed to work.
 Just to be sure, however, I changed the cities back to the ones given in the example to have another test.
 All seemed well.

 I finished by putting javadoc documentation for all of my variables (which I like to do last so that I don't have to scroll for forever and a day to see all of my object's variables whilst coding).
 I also added a few clarifying comments throughout the HammingDist class.
 See the code itself for all JavaDoc and further explainations of the methods.

+Project 1 has officially passed all tests for ZyLabs submission.